ZhengLi95/CPlusPlus_PoliMi/MPI_Matrix/README.md

 # MPI_MATRIX #

 In the `matrix.hh` and `matrix.cc` the class of Matrix is created.
-In the `main.cc`, a frame for paralleling multiplication of Matrix has been given, and some explains of the realization could be found in the code file.
+In the `main.cc`, a frame for paralleling multiplication of Matrix has been given, and some explaination of ideas could be found in the code file.

 Be attentive that **<mpi.h>** is concluded in `main.cc`, thus **the wrapper compiler mpicxx** must be used for compiling.